 One of the most important things you can do is communicate openly with others as this can help to improve your mood.
 Let your family and friends know how you’re feeling and encourage them to open up to you too.
 Use WhatsApp, FaceTime and other ways to stay in touch.

 If you’re concerned that it’s really a struggle to enjoy the things you used to and that your feelings could be developing into something more serious, like depression, there is help available.
-You could start by taking Good Thinking’s low mood quiz so we can recommend NHS-approved wellbeing apps, such as tomo and Move Mood, to boost your mood and motivation.
+You could start by taking Good Thinking’s low mood quiz so we can recommend NHS-approved wellbeing apps, such as Move Mood, to boost your mood and motivation.

 2. Make the change

 Start small – watch something on Netflix that is outside of your comfort zone or take a different route when you go for a walk, run or bike ride.
 Find a new game to play as a family, start reading a book or spring clean the house.
 You might find it useful to draw up a schedule and set yourself some short-term goals.

 Try to balance on-screen activities with other things so you’re not always on your phone or other devices.
 If you have kids, focus on doing things in short bursts – like learning a TikTok dance together or building a fort – and discuss setting some goals and rewards for achieving them.